susitha-arulmozhi/SQL_01_Retail-analysis-sales-Project/README.md

 ## How to Use

-1. **Clone the Repository**: Clone this project repository from GitHub.
+1. **Clone the Repository**: Clone this project repository from GitHub and download the files.
+The name of the dataset file is `SQL - Retail Sales Analysis_utf .csv`
 2. **Run the Queries**: Use the SQL queries provided in the `SQL_Project_1.sql` file to perform your analysis.
 3. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.